|

 - “Stravinsky, whom Ustvolskaya admittedly admired greatly...”
 [21:45]

-Ustvolskaya admired only the finale of his “The Rite of Spring” [hear it now 1 minute] as well as the Finale of Tchaikovsky’s “Sixth Symphony”.
+Ustvolskaya admired only the finale of his “The Rite of Spring”

 Final discussion (video)

 - Elmer Schönberger: “By the way, it's rather amazing that the name of Shostakovich has hardly been mentioned today because you cannot read any article or review on Ustvolskaya [without it also being] about Shostakovich.
 I hoped that one of our Russian friends would have maybe more to say about it, because we in the West are dependent on second-hand information, so to say.
 We have no access to the sources.
-I would like to know for instance: I read somewhere that Shostakovich was defending his pupil Ustvolskaya more than once in the Composer's Union against attacks in the so-called formalism.
-And I think this is also in the brochure which is published by Sikorski and which is written by Victor Suslin.
-But I remember in the late years – in the middle of 90s, I think – Ustvolskaya came to Holland and was interviewed at the time for a Dutch weekly, and Suslin was there as well.
-And there he said: well, this is not true at all.
+I would like to know for instance: I read somewhere that Shostakovich was defending his pupil Ustvolskaya more than once in the Composer's Union against attacks of so-called formalism and I think this is also in the brochure which is published by Sikorski and which is written by Victor Suslin, but I remember in the late years – in the middle of 90s, I think – Ustvolskaya came to Holland and was interviewed at the time by a Dutch weekly, and Suslin was there as well, and he said: "Well, this is not true at all.
 Shostakovich hardly did anything for her.
 Well, maybe once, but not twice.
 I would like to know if any of you can give any more factual information on this topic.”
 [15:17]

 - Elena Nalimova: “In this letter, he [Suslin] showed me (I have a copy of it in my possession) – it's a description of a conversation between Suslin and Ustvolskaya.
 Ustvolskaya says that it was not Shostakovich who protected her.
-Shostakovich did not say a word, but there were two other teachers from the St. Petersburg Conservatory who wrote a petition and because of whom she was allowed to continue.”
+Shostakovich did not say a word, but there were two other teachers from the St. Petersburg Conservatory who wrote a petition and because of them she was allowed to continue.”
 [18:38]

 Ustvolskaya was about to be excluded from the Conservatory when, at the Academic Council, she was defended by one person who even took responsibility for her.
 That was Maximilian Oseevich Steinberg.
 Shostakovich, during discussion of this issue, went out into the corridor to smoke, and for this Steinberg was very upset with him.

 - Elena Nalimova: “As for the early 70s...
 When I was in St. Petersburg I studied with Oleg Malov for five years.
 I started these studies in 1993 […], and I know from him...because of all the scores...[with]
 Usvolskaya's inscription on all of them...
 I have them... all of them have a dedication to Oleg Malov, “the most wonderful musician”.
-I'm talking about all the piano sonatas, I'm talking about Grand Duet, all the Compositions...”
+I'm talking about all the piano Sonatas, I'm talking about the Grand Duet, all the Compositions...”
 [26:48]

 See also the Russian version of this section.